 1. DECLINE IN CONVERSION

 If your member acquisition is starting to flat-line, or your member engagement is slowing down, your brand may no longer be resonating with your members.
-Whether it’s the content or products that you are offering, or just the way you are communicating with them, it’s time to take a hard look at how your members perceive you.
+Whether it’s the content or products you offer, or just the way you communicate, it’s time to take a hard look at how your members perceive you.

 Design aesthetics change and consumers can tell if a logo hasn’t been updated in 30, 20 or even 10 years.
-Besides the “does it look old” test, it’s important to ensure that your logo and subsequent brand elements still work in the evolving media space.
+Besides the “does it look old” test, it’s important to ensure your logo and subsequent brand elements still work in the evolving media space.
 Not all re-brands need to be encompassing, and in some cases should not be.
 Evolution is a good thing.
-Take Coca-Cola as an example.
-Over the company’s long history their logo has evolved over time but always upholds the essence of the brand and remains recognizable to the consumer.
+Take Coca-Cola, for example.
+Over the company’s long history, their logo has evolved but always upholds the essence of the brand and remains recognizable to the consumer.

 Can you go to your website and immediately get an idea of who you are and what you stand for?
 Does your organization pass the click test?
-Your mission may be stale, and thus requires a revisit every so often to ensure that the purpose of the organization is still your focus.
+Your mission may be stale, and thus requires a revisit every so often to ensure the organization’s purpose is still your focus.
 If you can no longer clearly articulate what your brand stands for, it’s time for a refresh.

-Is there an external factor that is shifting your target’s mindset?
+Is there an external factor shifting your target’s mindset?
 For example, global banking firm UBS was forced to reposition themselves after the 2008 financial crisis.
-This transformation is continuing today, as they are pivoting their approach for the digital era.
-If you do not keep environmental factors in mind, you may find that a new organization beats you to it.
+This transformation continues today, as they pivot their approach for the digital era.
+If you do not keep environmental factors in mind, you may find a new organization beats you to it.

 If you can relate to any of these signs, then embrace the opportunity to critically evaluate your brand.
-Torture-test your mission statement and purpose and put them next to your communications – do they latter up to each other?
+Torture-test your mission statement and purpose, and put them next to your communications: Do they ladder up to each other?
 Does one clearly convey the other?
-If any of these answers are “no”, it’s time to embark on a brand refresh.
+If any of these answers are “no,” it’s time to embark on a brand refresh.